Kaylynn Fry: International representative rowing

 Fry made her Australian representative debut in an U23 coxed four in the 1985 Trans-Tasman series.
 That crew lost both of their match races against New Zealand.
 For the 1986 Commonwealth Games Fry was in the stern of both Australian women's coxed boats.
 The eight rowed to a gold medal and the coxed four took silver.
 The four went on to the 1986 World Rowing Championships in Nottingham where they finished in seventh place.

 Fry was Australia's senior women's coxswain for the five year period from 1986 to 1990.
 She steered the coxed four to a seventh place at the 1987 World Rowing Championships but no women's crews were sent to the 1988 Olympics and no coxed crew went to the 1989 World Championships.
 Fry was back at the 1990 World Rowing Championships on the rudder in the Australian women's eight who rowed to a seventh place.

-Fry's scholarship with the AIS ended in 1991 and she retired from competitive racing but came out of retirement in 1996 and stepped into the stern seat of the Australian women's eight who went to the 1996 Atlanta Olympics and rowed to a fifth place in the Olympic final.
+Fry's scholarship with the AIS ended in 1991 and she retired from competitive racing but came out of retirement in 1996 and stepped into the stern of the Australian women's eight who went to the 1996 Atlanta Olympics and rowed to a fifth place in the Olympic final.